Towards Data Auctions with Externalities: Model

+We consider $n$ firms, in the set $N\eqdef [n]$, acquiring data from a monopolistic data seller with the goal of increasing the prediction accuracy of a statistical model.
+The data owned by the seller is a finite data set $S$, any subset of which could be sold to any of the buyers.
+For example, $S$ could be a collection of training features or database records.
+Importantly, data is freely replicable and the seller can for example decide to sell the same subset $S'\subseteq S$ to two different buyers.

-\paragraph{Towards Feasibility---Existence of a Prediction Gain Function.} Towards a more feasible auction design, we build on the model of \cite{ADS19} and notice that in the setting where firms aim to increase prediction accuracy, it is natural to make the modeling assumption that their valuation for data does not come from specific data sets on sale, but rather from an increase in prediction accuracy of a quantity of interest (along with that of other firms when there are externalities).
-Hence, we assume that each firm $i \in N$ is parameterized by a ``Gain Function'', $G_i: S \to [0, 1]$, which is a function mapping the information set, $S$, to some quantity that defines prediction accuracy (e.g., 1-(Normalized) Mean Squared Error, $R^2$-Accuracy).
-Note, implicit in $G_i$ are the particulars of the ML model that is trained and used to make predictions, through the acquired information.
-As alluded to earlier, a different $G_i$ for each buyer indicates that we allow for each buyer to have a different prediction task.
-Below we list two natural properties we impose on the gain function $G_i$ for each firm $i\in N$.
+Formally, each firm $i \in N$ is parameterized by a ``Gain Function'', $G_i: 2^S \to [0, 1]$, which is a set function mapping a subset $S'\subseteq S$, to a measure of the prediction accuracy $G_i(S')\in[0,1]$ (e.g., (normalized) mean squared error, $R^2$-accuracy) resulting from the acquisition of $S'$.
+Implicit in $G_i$ are the particulars of the ML model that is trained and used to make predictions through the acquired information.
+A different $G_i$ for each buyer indicates that we allow each buyer to have a different prediction task or a different prediction procedure.
+We impose two natural properties on the gain function $G_i$ for each firm $i\in N$. \begin{property}[Monotonicity] For any two subsets $S_1\subseteq S_2 \subseteq S$, $G_i(S_1) \le G_i(S_2)$. \end{property}